jmoak3/jmoak3.github.io/posts/slop-identify.md

 Hallucinations are a danger inherent to the tools and will be a part of them for foreseeable future.
 It's important for a workplace and their leadership to be educated on the usage of these tools, and for useful tools to be deployed officially in the workplace - lest workers find them on their own.

+Before you automate functions of your business, ensure you aren't connecting customers to a slop faucet as Air Canada did when [they replaced customer chat with a bot making promises they couldn't keep - and were held liable.](https://www.bbc.com/travel/article/20240222-air-canada-chatbot-misinformation-what-travellers-should-know)

 Remember, sometimes it is the [boss who is fired for secretly using AI, and naively producing slop](https://www.cnn.com/2023/12/11/media/sports-illustrated-ai-articles-ceo/index.html).

 ### Conclusion